Turbot Admin Best Practice

 Setting password expiration for local admins to Never

-A policy can be set in Turbot to prevent a password rotation on the break glass user, be it the Turbot created administrator user or a custom break glass user.
+A policy can be set in Guardrails to prevent a password rotation on the break glass user, be it the Guardrails created administrator user or a custom break glass user.
 The default value is 8760 hours, or 365 days.
 This is the CIS recommendation.
 The default is also the maximum value, but -1 can be used to never expire passwords and the value of 0 to expire all local user passwords.

-1. Log into Turbot with Turbot/Admin permissions.
+1. Log into Guardrails with Turbot/Admin permissions.

 2. Select the Policies tab.